latenitefilms/Metaburner/docs/lua-scripting.md

 The Lua environment is shared between all instances of the Metaburner plugin, so you can even pass information between different Metaburner Titles!

 You can learn more about Lua Scripting on the [CommandPost website](https://commandpost.io/developer/lua-overview/).

+[ChatGPT](https://chat.openai.com) is also great at generating Lua scripts.